 MENTORSHIP, PERFORMANCE & FESTIVAL

-Each year, five Fellows are selected from across the country and paired with acclaimed female-identifying, non-binary, and gender nonconforming composers who act as individual Mentors.
+Each year, Fellows are selected from across the country and paired with acclaimed female-identifying, non-binary, and gender nonconforming composers who act as individual Mentors.
 Fellows work with Mentors via biweekly lessons on online platforms to create a new work that will premiere in New York City.
 In the fall, Mentors guide the Fellows through the early stages of exploring a new sonic landscape that will develop into a piece, including sketches, conversations, directed listening, and score study.
 Over the winter, lessons shift to prioritize the Fellow’s new composition.
 During this time Fellows hear the sketches of their work realized through a series of workshops with NYC’s finest young musicians, who hail from Kaufman Music Center’s Face the Music teen new music program and Special Music School High School along with Juilliard Pre-College, Mannes Prep at The New School’s Open Campus and the Manhattan School of Music Pre-College.